United Kingdom and Ireland

 GPO Access is a service provided by the Government Printing Office (GPO) that provides free electronic access to government publications.
 This site offers full text links to Public and Private Laws from 1996 to the present, the U.S Code from 1994, The Code of Federal Regulations (CFR) from 1996, Bill Summaries and Status from 1983 onwards, Statutes at Large from 2003 to current, as well as links to Conference and Congressional Reports and the Federal Registrar.

-This database provides access to Statutes at Large from 1789-2007 and the Federal Registrar Library allowing access to regulations from 1936-2009.
+Provides access to United States Statutes at Large from 1789-2009 and the Federal Registrar Library allowing access to regulations from 1936-2009.

 The Office of the Law Revision Counsel prepares and publishes the United States Code, which is a consolidation and codification by subject matter of the general and permanent laws of the United States